Optimal weighted nearest neighbour classifiers: Main results

-where $\mathrm{Vol}^{d-1}$ denotes the natural $(d-1)$-dimensional volume measure that $\mathcal{S}$ inherits as a subset of $\mathbb{R}^d$.
-Note that $B_1 > 0$, and $B_2 \geq 0$, with equality if and only if $a$ is identically zero on $\mathcal{S}$.
-Although the definitions of $B_1$ and $B_2$ are complicated, we will see after the statement of Theorem~\ref{Thm:Main} below that they are comprised of terms that have natural interpretations. \begin{thm} Assume (\textbf{A.1}), (\textbf{A.2}), (\textbf{A.3}) and~(\textbf{A.4}).
-Then for each $\beta > 0$,
+where $\mathrm{Vol}^{d-1}$ denotes the natural $(d-1)$-dimensional volume measure that $\mathcal{S}$ inherits as a subset of $\mathbb {R}^d$.
+Note that $B_1 > 0$, and $B_2 \geq0$, with equality if and only if~$a$ is identically zero on $\mathcal{S}$.
+Although the definitions of $B_1$ and $B_2$ are complicated, we will see after the statement of Theorem~\ref{ThmMain} below that they are comprised of terms that have natural interpretations. \begin{thmm} Assume \textup{({A.1})}, \textup{({A.2})}, \textup{({A.3})} and \textup{({A.4})}.
+Then for each $\beta\in(0,1/2)$,

-as $n \rightarrow \infty$, uniformly for $\mathbf{w}_n \in W_{n,\beta}$, where
+as $n \rightarrow\infty$, uniformly for $\mathbf{w}_n \in W_{n,\beta }$, where

-\end{thm} Theorem~\ref{Thm:Main} tells us that, asymptotically, the dominant contribution to the excess risk, or \emph{regret}, of the weighted nearest neighbour classifier over $\mathcal{R}$, can be decomposed as a sum of two terms.
-The two terms, constant multiples of $\sum_{i=1}^n w_{ni}^2$ and $\bigl(\sum_{i=1}^n \frac{\alpha_i w_{ni}}{n^{2/d}}\bigr)^2$ respectively, represent variance and squared bias contributions to the regret.
-It is interesting to observe that, although the 0-1 classification loss function is quite different from the squared error loss often used in regression problems, we nevertheless obtain such an asymptotic decomposition.
+\end{thmm} Theorem~\ref{ThmMain} tells us that, asymptotically, the dominant contribution to the regret over $\mathcal{R}$ of the weighted nearest neighbour classifier can be decomposed as a sum of two terms.
+The two terms, constant multiples of $\sum_{i=1}^n w_{ni}^2$ and $ (\sum_{i=1}^n \frac{\alpha_i w_{ni}}{n^{2/d}} )^2$, respectively, represent variance and squared bias contributions to the regret.
+It is interesting to observe that, although the 0--1 classification loss function is quite different from the squared error loss often used in regression problems, we nevertheless obtain such an asymptotic decomposition.